-David Stiefel is a graduate student in the doctoral program for Foreign Affairs; majoring in International Relations.
-David earned his BS in Geology & Environmental Sciences, Media Arts & Design, and Jazz Studies from James Madison University (’07).
-David then worked as an Environmental Consultant for two years in Charlottesville.
-David left that job to tour full time in a band, which he did for the next five years.
-After charting on Billboard with his band, David pursued a MS from Georgetown University in Biohazardous Threat Agents and Emerging Infections Disease (’15).
-Upon graduation, David began working as a Defense Contractor for the Defense Threat Reduction Agency – focusing on Counter-Weapons of Mass Destruction Systems/Technology and supporting the Autonomy Community of Interest.
-While at DTRA, David became a finalist for the Presidential Management Fellowship.David began working for USDA as a Presidential Management Fellow, first at the Natural Resources Conservation Service and currently for the Office of Homeland Security and Emergency Coordination.
+David Stiefel is a graduate student in the doctoral program for Foreign Affairs; majoring in International Relations and minoring in American Politics.
+David earned his BS in Geology & Environmental Sciences, Media Arts & Design, and Jazz Studies from James Madison University (’07) and a MS from Georgetown University in Biohazardous Threat Agents and Emerging Infections Disease (’15).
+David has worked as an environmental consultant, professional musician, a defense contractor for the Defense Threat Reduction Agency, a landscape conservationist, and a Presidential Management Fellow at USDA.
 With USDA, David is currently a National Security Policy Analyst with a portfolio including Agroterrorism, Bio-defense/security, and Critical Infrastructure.
-David is interested in the effects of environmental stressors on security and terrorism.
+David is interested in the roles that the environment and natural resources play on security, tactics, behavior, and terrorism.